commonhaus/foundation/agreements/bootstrapping/bootstrapping.md

 This digital action is considered a valid form of written consent, in line with the foundation's bylaws on electronic participation and decision-making.

-Project Name: [Insert Project Name Here]
+Project Name: [Insert Project Name here]

-EGC Representative GitHub Username: [Insert GitHub Username Here]
+EGC Representative GitHub Username: [Insert GitHub Username here]

-Date of Signed Commit: [Insert Date Here]
+Date of Signed Commit: [Insert Date here]

 For organizations with a legal department, a digitally signed PDF of this document may be submitted as an alternative.